Jean Multon: Biography

 Multon gave two advantages to the KDS of Lyon.
-First, thanks to a resistance fighter at Marseille, Charles Le Couster, arrested May 15, he was aware of the mailbox that Suzanne Dumoulin kept at 10 Street Bottle had put at the service of the Résistance-Fer of the MUR.
+First, thanks to a resistance fighter at Marseille, Charles Le Couster, arrested May 15, he was aware of the mailbox that Suzanne Dumoulin kept at 10 rue Bouteille had put at the service of the Résistance-Fer of the MUR.
 Then, because he had the means to contact Henri Frenay through the mailbox of the Hotel de Bourgogne in Mâcon, which information was provided by Berty Albrecht whom he had met at a meeting held in Marseille in early April 1943 at the home of Chevance-Bertin.

 Multon returned to Lyon on May 24 and immediately started serving Klaus Barbie, head of the SD department IV of KDS.
 He teamed with Robert Moog, a French agent of the Abwehr - Dijon lent to SIPO-SD by Lyon.

 In the hours following the arrival of Multon in Lyon, the two men set up a Gestapo team in Ms. Dumoulin's lodge.
 She was arrested and her mailbox put under surveillance.
 Such monitoring led to another arrest, that of Marie Reynoard who showed up at Ms. Dumoulin one or two days later to call on her talents as a seamstress.
 This especially allowed the KDS Lyon to intercept an unencrypted messages that Henri Aubry asked his secretary, Ms. Raisin, to deposit in the mailbox of 14 rue Bouteille.
 The message, written in clear text, was intended for René Hardy, alias Didot, to prevent a meeting on June 9 at 9 am with General Delestraint at the entrance of the metro station La Muette in Paris.
 The KDS Lyon obviously intercepted the message and immediately alerted the German authorities of Paris.
 On the other hand, Aubry forgot to prevent Delestraint and Hardy when he found out that the mailbox was compromised since the liaisons Combat broadcast information from the arrest of Mary Reynoard.